sandman21dan/ca-golang-workshop/README.md

 Create a function that randomly generates passwords

-The function takes an int as first argument for lenght and an option `struct` as a second argument that controls the options of the password to be generated
+The function takes an int as first argument for length and an option `struct` as a second argument that controls the options of the password to be generated